-The Partnership has received an irrevocable letter of support from UGI, dated March 28, 2023, and such commitment would be used to fund any such EBITDA shortfalls and debt service, if any, and therefore such support will allow the Partnership to remain in compliance with its financial debt covenants for the succeeding twelve month period in the event it is not otherwise able to do so.
+UGI also provided an irrevocable letter of support, dated May 4, 2023, whereby UGI has committed to fund any such EBITDA shortfalls and debt service, if any.
+Based on the support and the projected EBITDA, AmeriGas OLP is expected to remain in compliance with its financial debt covenants for the succeeding twelve-month period.

-The Partnership's cash and cash equivalents at December 31, 2022 and September 30, 2022 were \$9 million and \$11 million, respectively.
-The Partnership's debt outstanding at December 31, 2022, totaled \$2,712 million (including short-term borrowings of \$148 million).
+The Partnership's cash and cash equivalents at March 31, 2023 and September 30, 2022 were \$37 million and \$11 million, respectively.
+The Partnership's debt outstanding at March 31, 2023, totaled \$2,595 million (including short-term borrowings of \$30 million).
 The Partnership's debt outstanding at September 30, 2022 totaled \$2,694 million (including short-term borrowings of \$131 million).
-There were no current maturities of long-term debt at December 31, 2022 and September 30, 2022.
-Total long-term debt outstanding at December 31, 2022, including current maturities, comprises \$2,575 million of AmeriGas Partners' senior notes and is net of \$11 million of unamortized debt issuance costs.
+There were no current maturities of long-term debt at March 31, 2023 and September 30, 2022.
+Total long-term debt outstanding at March 31, 2023, including current maturities, comprises \$2,575 million of AmeriGas Partners' senior notes and is net of \$10 million of unamortized debt issuance costs.

-At December 31, 2022, there were \$148 million of borrowings outstanding under the Credit Agreement.
-Issued and outstanding letters of credit under the Credit Agreement, which reduce the amounts available for borrowings, totaled \$2 million at December 31, 2022.
-At December 31, 2022, the Partnership's available borrowing capacity under the Credit Agreement was \$450 million.
-The average daily and peak short-term borrowings outstanding under the Credit Agreement during the 2022 three-month period were \$199 million and \$242 million, respectively.
-The average daily and peak short-term borrowings outstanding under the Credit Agreement during the 2021 three-month period were \$275 million and \$388 million, respectively.
+At March 31, 2023, there were \$30 million of borrowings outstanding under the 2022 AmeriGas OLP Credit Agreement.
+Issued and outstanding letters of credit under the 2022 AmeriGas OLP Credit Agreement, which reduce the amounts available for borrowings, totaled \$2 million at March 31, 2023.
+At March 31, 2023, the Partnership's available borrowing capacity under the 2022 AmeriGas OLP Credit Agreement was \$568 million.
+The average daily and peak short-term borrowings outstanding under the 2022 AmeriGas OLP Credit Agreement during the 2023 six-month period were \$153 million and \$242 million, respectively.
+The average daily and peak short-term borrowings outstanding under the 2022 six-month period were \$220 million and \$388 million, respectively.